-This qualification reflects the role of a variety of workers who use a range of factual, technical and procedural knowledge to provide assistance to health professional staff for the care of clients.
+HLT33115 Certificate III in Health Services Assistance reflects the role of workers who use a range of factual, technical and procedural knowledge to provide assistance to health professional staff for the care of clients.
 Health services assistance involves the worker in direct client contact under supervision.

 • Assistant in Nursing

 • Nursing Assistant

 No licensing, legislative or certification requirements apply to this qualification at the time of publication.
 However, all students will be required to provide a national police check at enrolment and complete your first aid certificate before commencing work placement.
 You may also be required to obtain a flu vaccination.

 To obtain a police check go to the following website.

 We encourage all students to apply for a Working with Children Check.
 This is mandatory for those students that choose the disability or home and community services courses.

 First aid classes are held monthly, arrangements will be made for you to attend (if needed).